-The entry level Master's Program in Occupational Therapy, leading to a Master of Science in Occupational Therapy (MSOT) is for college graduates who wish to become occupational therapists but do not have work experience in the field of occupational therapy.
-The program, which requires completion of 14.5 units of Occupational Therapy coursework, is two academic years in length plus a minimum of six months of full-time fieldwork experience.
+The entry level Master’s Program in Occupational Therapy is for college graduates who wish to become occupational therapists (but do not have work experience in the field of occupational therapy).
+The program, which requires completion of 14.75 units of occupational therapy coursework, is two and a half academic years in length which includes a minimum of six months of full-time fieldwork experience.

-There are three phases to the Occupational Therapy course of study: pre-professional, professional, and field experience.
+There are three phases to the Occupational Therapy Doctorate course of study: pre-professional, professional, and fieldwork experience.